 Every author is encouraged to have an author platform—a web and social media presence that shows you are a serious professional.
 While creating (and maintaining) a platform takes a lot of time, it’s a necessary task in today’s Internet world.
 Agents and potential publishers will search the internet to examine your reputation and presence.
 These helpful how-to and informational links can help you get started!

-- How to Build a Website (step-by-step guide for WordPress)
+- How to Make a Website (step-by-step guide for WordPress)

-- How to Start Your Blog Today (step-by-step guide)
+- How To Start A Blog (step-by-step guide)

-- Be sure to back up your Google Accounts (Gmail, Google+, and Blogger blogs)!
+- Be sure to back up your Google Accounts (Gmail, Blogger, Drive, etc.)

 About Critiques & Beta Readers

-At some point, you’re going to want to get some feedback on your writing—preferably before sending it to a freelance copy editor.
+At some point, you’ll need some feedback on your writing—preferably before sending it to a freelance copyeditor.
 These well-known sites offer tips on using and finding beta readers, or submitting your material for a critique.
-Be warned, though—on many of these critique sites, you have to participate!
-Be prepared to take the time to read and critique other writers’ material too.
+On many critique sites, be prepared to take the time to read and critique other writers’ material too.
 Or you can use a paid beta reader service (#6).

 - Belinda Pollard’s excellent set of articles on beta readers